Cluster A - A03

 Contribution to the CRC

-The project contributes to the CRC’s modelling system CLM 5.0 by providing essential information of T/ET time series for the analyzed field sites using the SiSPAT-Isotope model.
-These modelling results will be compared to estimations of T/ET ratios using CLM 5.0 with the goal to statistically determine systematic errors in the CLM 5.0 estimations and to update the parameters used for T/ET calculation for agricultural fields, grasslands and forest sites.
+The project contributes to the CRC’s modelling system CLM 5.0 by providing essential information for tuning sub-daily estimations of T/ET time series.
+Tuning data is calculated using the SiSPAT and SiSPAT-Isotope models, that directly incorporate the partitioning information collected in this study.
+The goal of the comparison is to statistically determine systematic errors in the CLM 5.0 estimations and to update the parameters used for T/ET calculation for the PFTs agricultural fields and grasslands.
 Finally, simulations with the improved CLM 5.0 will provide new values for PFT-specific characteristics used in the computation of E and T fluxes.

 Approach